 We remain extremely positive on the market opportunity for the business.
-The Group has structured its business around three segments in the Irish residential market being Build to Sell (BTS); Private Rental Sector (PRS) and Mixed Tenure and the optionality provided by many 270 of the sites in our landbank across these segments is a key strength of the business.
+The Group has structured its business around three segments in the Irish residential market being Build to Sell (BTS); Private Rental Sector (PRS) and Mixed Tenure and the optionality provided by many been completed with a focus on shareholder returns and the Group now has a landbank with the capacity to delivery in excess of 12,600 units of the sites in our landbank across these segments is a key strenath of the business.